-The high five drill is excellent for younger, less experienced pitchers who have trouble throwing through the baseball.
-Regularly doing this drill has been found to develop proper muscle memory and let the player master the mechanics and techniques to avoid arm pain or damage on their own.
+The high-five drills are excellent for younger, less experienced pitchers.
+Because they can have trouble throwing through the baseball.
+You can choose this for little league baseball trophies.
+Regularly doing this baseball drill has been found to develop proper muscle memory.
+And let the young players master the mechanics and techniques to avoid arm pain or damage on their own.

-- Stand with an “L” angle in your arm and your shoulders parallel to the target.
+- Stand with an “L” angle in your arm and shoulders parallel to the target.

 - Raise your elbow to shoulder height at least.

-- Maintain a bend on your knee and make sure your weight is on your back foot.
+- Maintain a bend on your knee and ensure your weight is on your back foot.

-- Your coach will hold and put a slight resistance on the throwing arm.
+- Your coach will hold and put a slight resistance on the throwing arm and throwing hand.

-- Throw the ball straight through the resistance and finish the throw over your front leg.
+- Throw the ball straight through the resistance and finish the overhand throw drill over your front leg.